Spartacus

 Plot Summary

 Born into the world of slavery, the defiant Thracian Spartacus gets sold to Batiatus, who then trains him as a gladiator to fight in the arena.
-Spartacus rebels against his masters and then leads a slave uprising.
+Spartacus revolts against his masters and then leads a slave uprising.
 He went from town to town as several of his fellow slaves had joined their ranks.
 Under Spartacus' leadership, the slaves made their way to southern Italy.
 There, they would cross the sea and return to their homes.

 Cast